AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/using-tokens/using-urls-in-my-tokens.md

 ---
 # Using URLs in My Tokens {#using-urls-in-my-tokens}

-Follow the steps below to use My Tokens to insert URLs into your emails.
+Follow the steps below to use [!UICONTROL My Tokens] to insert URLs into your emails.

 1. Select your program and click **[!UICONTROL My Tokens]**.